JAshishj/pwn.college_Ashish/Pondering Paths.md

    ```

 ### What i learned:-
-   I learned that cd command is used to change directories and that the ~ symbol shown before now instead of it the current path of our shell is shown.
+   I learned that cd command is used to change directories and that the ~ symbol shown before now shows the current path of our shell .

    ### Refference :-
    [pwn.college Linux Luminarium-2.The file system](https://youtu.be/b67Jq6IZ3U8?list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC).